lengfeld/live555-unofficial-archive/README.md

 now everything can be generated execpt the 'main-readme' branch.

 Add scripts to update other srcs, without redownloading all files existing files.

+Adding https://github.com/live555-mirror/live555-mirror/ as a regular comparison.
+* They include regular archive updates with a github action.
+* And I have seen people using them.
+Referenced by git commit id.